A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: Methodology

 meaning that the Mutual Information (MI) between optimal views is minimized to contain only the task-relevant information $I(\mathbf{X^*_1};\mathbf{X^*_2}) = I(\mathbf{X};\mathbf{Y})$, while removing all nuisance information, $I(\mathbf{X^*_1};\mathbf{X^*_2}|\mathbf{Y})=0$. \end{proposition}

 The principle states that optimal views should minimize their Mutual Information (MI) while retaining all information relevant to the downstream task, expressed by some label $\mathbf{Y}$.
 However, in SSCRL, labels are unavailable, and \emph{the downstream task is unknown}.
 Consequently, designing optimal views becomes infeasible.
-As a result, positive view generation methods focus on obtaining broad applicability across various tasks, relying on heuristics or qualitative evaluation rather than a systematic framework.
+To solve this inherent shortcoming, most methods design views by implicitly fixing an MI threshold that decides true positives: